emtii/awesome-spryker/README.md

 - [Fond of Docker Stack][41] - Docker Stack pre-built by [@fond-of][42].

 #### Performance
-- [Load Test from 2016][37] - Quite old but the only official announced load test so f
+- [Load Test from 2016][37] - Quite old but the only official announced load test so far.

 ## Useful Resources
 - [SOLID][4] - You want to understand this.
 More useful stuff can be found [here][33].